 Sydney, including the Blue Mountains, has a wealth of beautiful High Tea venues.
 Over time I have enjoyed High Tea at many of Sydney’s best and they have been magnificent and memorable afternoons.
 Today my recommendations include The Gunners Barracks, Lilianfels Resort and Spa and The Langham Hotel.
 As time goes by, I will add more special places to share Afternoon Tea in style.

-Colossal panoramic views across the harbour towards the City nestled in bushland and a gorgeous setting of Middle Head Mosman.
+Colossal panoramic views across the harbour towards the City nestled in bushland and a gorgeous setting of Middle Head Mosman greet one on arrival at The Gunners Barracks.
 From one’s first moment as you hop out of the car the experience is wonderful.
 A million miles from care, you wander down the path through the bushland to be welcomed by wait staff who were accommodating and smiling.